isomerpages/moe-woodlandsringsec/_wrs-student-experience/CCA/National Police Cadet Corps (NPCC).md

 **Expenses to be borne by students**

-* Cadet Leaders T-shirt (for Sec 3 cadets upon taking over from their seniors)
 * Enrichment courses (partially subsidised by the school and the remaining amount to be paid in cash or Edusave by the cadets)
 * Overseas expedition organised by HQ (paid by cadets in cash)
 * Cadets will need to bear the full cost for any lost / damaged uniform part or accessories provided by HQ